Code of Conduct

 - Leggings or tights can only be worn if covered by a top, tunic, or jacket that extends to the mid-thigh.

 - Shorts and skirts cannot be higher than mid-thigh.

 - Inappropriate exposure of skin not permitted.
 Overly revealing clothing is not considered appropriate.

 - Proper undergarments are to be worn and not visible.

 Students should present a positive, businesslike, and professional image through dress and actions throughout the College and Fairfield Medical Center and affiliated sites.

-Mount Carmel College of Nursing-Lancaster students must wear either business casual or standard, burgandy uniform scrubs to the classroom and to on site school-related activities.
+Mount Carmel College of Nursing-Lancaster students must wear either business casual or standard, burgundy uniform scrubs to the classroom and to on-site school-related activities.
 Students may wear a long sleeve t-shirt under their scrub top.
 Approved colors are: black, white, grey and maroon.